Pitching Mechanics Analysis

 and that it most certainly wasn't awesome.

-whether Matt had consciously changed anything.
-However, it's
+questions about whether Matt had consciously changed anything.

-been five years since I was last in touch with him and my e-mail bounced.
+However, it's been five years since I was last in touch with Ed and my e-mail bounced.

 So what happened to Matt Harvey's pitching mechanics?